 Black Feminist Artists Tour – New Hall Art Collection X Murray Edwards College MCRAugust 11, 2020 6:00 pm - 7:00 pm

-Join us online for a talk by Alayo Akinkugbe and Anastasia Kolomiets focusing on works by four Black feminist artists in the New Hall Art Collection.
-The artists they will discuss are Lubaina Himid, Maud Sulter, Emma Amos and Faith Ringgold.
+Listen to the recording of the online talk by Alayo Akinkugbe and Anastasia Kolomiets focusing on works by four Black feminist artists in the New Hall Art Collection.
+The artists they discuss are Lubaina Himid, Maud Sulter, Emma Amos and Faith Ringgold.

 About the artists: Lubaina Himid is an artist, curator and academic.
 She was one of the leading figures of the Black Art movement in the 1980s.
 Himid gives presence and agency to Black history, identity and narratives, which are often overlooked or misrepresented by the dominant discourse and culture.
 She does this not only through her art, but also through curating.
 In her curatorial work, she seeks to promote, celebrate and platform Black creativity, especially Black women artists.
 She also undermines and satirises dominant societal and cultural orthodoxies, which are normally white-centric and patriarchal.
 In 2017, she became the first woman of colour to win the Turner Prize.
 Her works In Spinster Salt’s Collection and Sour Grapes are from The Wing Museum series (1989) and are part of the New Hall Art Collection.